-Asian shares rise on US plan to delay some China tariffs
+Global shares mixed after US plan to delay China tariffs

-TOKYO (AP) — Asian shares were higher Wednesday after the U.S. said it would hold off on tariffs on Chinese imports of mobile phones, toys and several other items typically on holiday shopping lists.
+TOKYO (AP) — Global shares were mixed Wednesday after the U.S. said it would hold off on tariffs on Chinese imports of cellphones, toys and several other items typically on holiday shopping lists.

-Also boosting investor sentiments were comments from China that the two sides held discussions on trade overnight and would talk again the next two weeks.
+Also boosting investor sentiments were comments from China that the two sides held discussions on trade overnight and would talk again in the next two weeks.

-The markets have been in the spin cycle since President Donald Trump announced on Aug.
-1 that he would impose 10% tariffs on about $300 billion in Chinese imports, which would be on top of 25% tariffs already in place on $250 billion of imports.
-The threat dashed hopes that a resolution may come soon in the trade war between the world’s two largest economies, and investors have grown increasingly concerned that it may drag on through the U.S. elections in 2020.
+The markets have been in a spin cycle since President Donald Trump announced on Aug.
+1 that he would impose 10% tariffs on about $300 billion in Chinese imports, which would be on top of 25% tariffs already in place on $250 billion in imports.
+The threat dashed hopes that a resolution may come soon in the trade war between the world’s two largest economies, and investors have grown increasingly concerned that it may drag on through the 2020 U.S. election.

-On Tuesday, The Office of the U.S. Trade Representative said it would delay the tariffs on some products, including popular consumer goods, until Dec.
+On Tuesday, the Office of the U.S. Trade Representative said it would delay the tariffs on some products, including popular consumer goods, until Dec.
 15. A few other products were removed altogether, including certain types of fish and baby seats.

 But some analysts were cautious.